-This prospectus contains estimates and information concerning our industry, including market size and growth of the market in which we participate, that are based on industry publications and reports.
-This information involves a number of assumptions and limitations, and you are cautioned not to give undue weight to these estimates.
-We have not independently verified the accuracy or completeness of the data contained in these industry publications and reports.
+This prospectus contains estimates and information concerning our industry, including market size and growth of the market in which we participate, that are based on industry publications, reports, and other sources, including Yipit, LLC, and its affiliates, collectively referred to as YipitData.
+Some data and other information contained in this prospectus are also based on management's estimates and calculations, which are derived from our review and interpretation of independent sources, including YipitData.
+This information involves a number of assumptions and limitations, and you are cautioned not to give undue weight to such estimates.
+Although we are responsible for all of the disclosure contained in this prospectus and we believe the information from the industry publications and other third-party sources included in this prospectus is reliable, we have not independently verified the accuracy or completeness of the data contained in such sources.
 The industry in which we operate is subject to a high degree of uncertainty and risk due to a variety of factors, including those described in the section titled "Risk Factors."
 These and other factors could cause results to differ materially from those expressed in these publications and reports.